hmslima/sambahsacompletegrammar/sambahsa.md

 NUMBERS
 =======

-There the numbers from 0 to 10:
+Here are the numbers from 0 to 10:

 **0 – zero {dzEro} –** zero